James Packer's Crown Resorts to divide off worldwide casino business

-Crown Resorts chair Rob Rankin, a betting hacks connoisseur, would chair both companies.
+Crown Resorts chair Rob Rankin would chair both companies.
 He said the relocation was designed to unlock value in the group.

 "The board has for a long time been wanting to resolve exactly what our company believe to be a product undervaluation by the market of Crown Resorts' assets, due to a conventional consolidated (or amalgamated) structure," Mr. Rankin stated.

 "In particular, we believe that Crown Resorts' incredibly high quality Australian resorts are not being fully valued and the Crown Resorts share rate has been extremely correlated to the efficiency of its investment in Macau."

 Mr. Packer, who owns 53 per cent of Crown, exposed in December 2015 that his personal investment vehicle, Consolidated Press Holdings, was analyzing a privatization of the casino operator.

 Mr. Packer held talks with sovereign wealth funds and other cashed-up investors to take a look at how he might money such relocation.

 In the 6 months to December 31, 2015, Crown made normalized net revenue of $210.3 million in overall, which $37.2 million was its share of Melco Crown earnings.

 Crown shares have fallen 11.7 per cent in the last 12 months to close at $11.26 on Wednesday.

 Atlantic City officials declined the former Revel resort's plans to start resuming on Wednesday, saying inspections need to be done and crucial permits need to be released.